PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-01-02 11:30AM CST - Added code to pull full name for GloryHoleSecrets where available, also changed the Studio to Aziani (as they have a few other sites as well)
+- 2018-12-31 11:30AM CST - I started getting redirected to beta.blacked.com sometimes, started writing code to accommodate that new site layout
 - 2018-12-29 9:00PM CST - Added NaughtyAmerica's new site 'Big Cock Bully', changed PassionHD and FantasyHD where they can hopefully be used now
 - 2018-12-28 4:30PM CST - Updated Brazzers to add a Collection for the Series if a file is part of a series, along with some minor tweaks to Blacked and BlackedRaw Studio/Tagline
 - 2018-12-28 11:15AM CST - Fixed Blacked and BlackedRaw search results